myhre062/VBA-challenge/README.md

 ## Instructions

-Download the repository and create a new module in the excel sheets in the Resources file.
+Clone the repository and create a new module in the excel sheets in the Resources file.
 In these modules you can copy and paste the vba scripts provided in the Stock_Data.bas or Stock_Data.txt.
 Click the play button and watch the VBA program do it's work.
 This may take a few seconds.

 Note: Ensure that macros are enabled in Excel to run the VBA script.